-- Students are expected to receive a 'C+' or better in all required theater department courses to maintain good artistic standing in the department. - A grade of 'C' in one required course is grounds for Artistic Warning. - Two of more 'Cs' in one semester, or a grade of 'C' in one course over two consecutive semesters is grounds for Artistic Probation. - Multiple semesters of Artistic Warning can lead to Artistic Probation - There is no grade of 'D' in the graduate program. - A grade of 'F' or 'U' in one required course, including a thesis project, is grounds for Artistic Dismissal.
+- Students are expected to receive a 'C+' or better in all required theater department courses to maintain good artistic standing in the department. - A grade of 'C' in one required course is grounds for Artistic Warning.

+- Two or more 'Cs' in one semester, or a grade of 'C' in one course over two consecutive semesters is grounds for Artistic Probation. - Multiple semesters of Artistic Warning can lead to Artistic Probation - A grade of 'F' or 'U' in one required course, including a thesis project, is grounds for Artistic Dismissal.
 In the event the student is not dismissed, they will be placed on Artistic Probation.
 A grade of 'F' will not count towards the degree.
 The same course, or a comparable course approved by the department, will have to be successfully completed to fulfill the requirement for graduation. - Multiple semesters of Artistic Probation can lead to Artistic Dismissal.